kimjoar/writings/backbone-mixins.md

 AppView.mixin(Transitions);
 ```

-We have, however, taken the concept of mixins one step further.
-In our
+We have, however, taken the concept of mixins one step further then what
+I've seen before.
+In addition to including all the properties which are
+present in the mixin, our implementation enable mixins to include their
+own `initialize` which will extend the existing `initialize`.
+When
-implementation a mixin can include its own `initialize`, `render`, and,
+mixing into views a mixin can also include its own `render` and
-for views, `events` and these will extend the existing functions.
-Let's
-take a look at what this means in practice:
+`events`.
+Let's take a look at what this means in practice:

 ```javascript
 var UserView = BaseView.extend({